Infinite flags and Schubert polynomials: Direct sum morphism and coproduct

 The characters on $\mathds{U}^+/(U^+\times U^+)$ are $y_i-y_j$ for $i\leq 0$ and $j>0$ (each with multiplicity $2$), and $y_i-y_j$ for $i,j\leq 0$ or $i,j>0$ (each with multiplicity $1$).
 See Figure~\ref{f.borel} for an illustration.

 Finally, by \cite[Theorem~4.22]{LLS}, if $i$ and $j$ have the same sign and $i<j$, the linear forms $y_i-y_j$ do not contribute. \end{proof}

 \begin{remark} The proof given in \cite{LLS} relates the coefficient $\hat{c}_{\mu,v}^w(y)$ to one appearing in the equivariant homology of the affine Grassmannian, and then invokes the quantum-affine (Peterson) isomorphism and positivity in equivariant quantum cohomology.
 Until the final sentence, our argument is independent of \cite{LLS}.
-Can these ideas be extended to a self-contained proof? \end{remark}
+A completely independent proof, based on a direct transversality argument, appears in \cite{strong-pos}. \end{remark}

 In fact, the direct sum morphism is equivariant for a larger torus.
 Let $\mathds{T}=T\times T'$ act on $\bV = V\oplus V$ by characters $y$ on the first factor and $y'$ on the second factor.
 Then $\boxplus \colon\sGr(V) \times \sFl(V) \to \sFl(\bV)$ is equivariant for the induced $\mathds{T}$-action.
 One can define coefficients $\hat{c}_{\mu,v}^w(y,y') \in \Z[y;y']$ by